ash7win/nproj/README.md

 11.	predict2.py - made to understand the syntax and usage of Support Vector Machine.
 12.	predict3.py - made to understand the syntax and usage of Gaussian Naive Bayes.
 13.	predict4.py - made to understand the syntax and usage of Bernoulli Naive Bayes.
-14. Various data files for the code present in the file.
+15. Various data files for the code present in the file.
-15. Various practice codes I have made to while learning data analytics
+16. Various practice codes I have made to while learning data analytics
-16. Sales Dashboard- Dashboard to track sales of retail store
+17. Sales Dashboard- Dashboard to track sales of retail store
-17.	earthquake_data - Dashboard that track various earthquakes all across the world, during one month of 2024
+18.	earthquake_data - Dashboard that track various earthquakes all across the world, during one month of 2024
-18. Retail_sales- dashboard that tracks sales of a particular store and it is sliced by category of product.
+19. Retail_sales- dashboard that tracks sales of a particular store and it is sliced by category of product.
-19.	shot_visualisation- made a visualisation using Matplotlib, mplsoccer, pandas among others showing Erling Haaland's shots in the 2022-23 season, the xG, where the shots came from and the xG per shot.
+20.	shot_visualisation- made a visualisation using Matplotlib, mplsoccer, pandas among others showing Erling Haaland's shots in the 2022-23 season, the xG, where the shots came from and the xG per shot.
+21. FestMan Sales using DAX queries- Sales Dashboard made using multiple DAX queries.